tfrengler/Sandbox/README.md

 **StreamTest (Javascript)**: A test where I manually stream an audio file using fetch() and range-byte headers.
 It's based on a lot of methods that are still in draft and thus subject to bugs, different browsers implementations and possible changes.
 It uses an HTMLMediaElement, coupled with a MediaSource where data fetched in chunks (as arrayBuffers) are added/appended to the MediaSource's sourceBuffer.
 It works pretty damn well but there are a few caveats:

+**TableDragAndDrop (Javascript)**: Another drag and drop prototype, but where the previous one had to do with uploading files, this was for re-arranging HTML-elements, specifically rows in a table

 * It only works on Chrome.
 FF has multiple bugs and doesn't support decoding MP3 in sourceBuffers apparently
 * Audio filesize: sourceBuffer's for audio can only hold about 12-15 MB (depending on browser).
 So if you want to stream a bigger file than that you'll have to stagger the internal buffering of the sourceBuffer depending on where the current play-time is, and/or remove data from the sourceBuffer that the play-time has passed.
 Either way, it's complicated - even more so if you want to support seeking.
 * If you want to copy this example wholesale you obviously need to replace FETCH_ENTRY_POINT with a file/URL that returns an audio file for it to work